icedragon668/Restart/README.md

     I think today might have almost no code, and that is not the point of this project

+## 19 11 2019: Sick Again
+    A cold I think.
+But screens are painful.

 ### Next 06/04 - Validations